allan-cais/meahana-attendee/DEPLOYMENT.md

 - The application no longer falls back to mock data if the API is unavailable
 - All API calls will fail gracefully with proper error handling
 - Ensure your backend API is running and accessible at the configured URL
+- The application now automatically fixes any URL construction issues to prevent duplicate `/api/` paths